 Up until the annunciation, as Kappes correctly teaches, many “purifying” events happened to the Theotokos.
 Before she was even conceived, the Virgin’s parents lived faithfully.
 They then had a dispassionate conception.
 She since then had increasingly cooperated with the grace of God, one extremely important moment being her entrance in the Temple at the age of three.
 The point of the annunciation, where God became incarnate, was the ultimate and most complete cooperation with God possible—something that only an all-holy woman would be capable of.

 Further, by omitting the Tsirpanlis’ Theosis-explanation in his treatment of Cabasilas, Kappes prevents his readers from assessing the weakness of his own analysis.
 That weakness is, specifically, that purification can actually be accomplishing an increase of grace without contradicting the baptismal, as well as ascetic, paradigm.
-Again, if you do not get this, you need to read Dionysius’ treatment of this topic—something I suspect Kappes did not actually do.
+Again, if you do not get this, you need to read Dionysius’ treatment of this topic—something that appears Kappes has not committed himself to.

 It is precisely this paradigm that connects all the Patristics on the issue of Mary’s purification and her turning from the passions.
 By understanding this paradigm, we can harmonize the fathers instead of, like Kappes, conflating saints with heretics.
 This is why the saints, like Augustine, can teach the purification doctrine, but also explicitly teach the Virgin was conceived in original sin.